Toyota Prius v Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Prius v are $1,064 a year for full coverage.
-Comprehensive costs an estimated $220 a year, collision costs $306, and liability insurance costs $402.
-A policy with just liability insurance costs as little as $446 a year, with coverage for high-risk drivers costing around $2,280.
-Teenage drivers receive the highest rates at $4,062 a year or more.
+U.S. average insurance rates for a Toyota Prius v are $1,064 a year with full coverage.
+Comprehensive costs around $220, collision costs $306, and liability costs around $402.
+Liability-only insurance costs as low as $446 a year, with high-risk driver insurance costing around $2,280.
+Teenage drivers pay the highest rates at $4,062 a year or more.

 Average premium for full coverage: $1,064

-Price estimates include $500 policy deductibles, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all states and Prius v trim levels.
+Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for different Prius v trim levels.

-Using a middle-aged driver as an example, prices range go from as low as $446 for the bare minimum liability coverage to a high of $2,280 for a high-risk driver policy.
+For a driver in their 40's, Toyota Prius v insurance prices go from the low end price of $446 for just liability insurance to a much higher rate of $2,280 for a high-risk driver policy.

 Use the form below to get customized rates for your location.